- Created: Friday, 21 December 2007 08:11

 Anyway.
 Enough crying on my part!

 The Rancilio Silvia espresso machine is a legend among kitchen appliances.
-In over 14 years of snooping out kitchen coffee appliances, the Rancilio Silvia espresso machine is the one unit that everyone, knowledgeable or not, recognizes; for its quality, for its longevity, for its visual appeal and for its unfailing ability to take a handful of ground coffee beans and produce cafe quality espresso time and time again.
+After years of snooping out kitchen coffee appliances, I've noticed that the Rancilio Silvia espresso machine is the one unit that everyone, knowledgeable or not, recognizes; for its quality, for its longevity, for its visual appeal and for its unfailing ability to take a handful of ground coffee beans and produce cafe quality espresso time and time again.

-The answer is, at once, almost instantaneous... then followed by a series of follow-up observations that potentially cloud the real issues of home espresso machine ownership.
+The answer is almost instantaneous... then followed by a series of follow-up observations that potentially cloud the real issues of home espresso machine ownership.

 Quick answer.
 The Rancilio Silvia espresso machine packs more commercial grade components into a home espresso brewer than any other manufacturer of home coffee appliance; the 58MM portafilter, brew group, 3-way solenoid, shower-screen, switches and thermostats are all interchangeable with the commercial line at Rancilio.